giantswarm/docs/src/content/reference/gsctl/delete-cluster.md

 ---
-title = "gsctl command Reference: delete cluster" description = "Detailed documentation on how to delete a cluster using the 'delete cluster' command in gsctl." date = "2020-03-11" type = "page" weight = 50
+title: "gsctl command Reference: delete cluster"
+description: "Detailed documentation on how to delete a cluster using the 'delete cluster' command in gsctl."
+date: "2020-03-11"
+type: page
+weight: 50
 ---

 # Delete a Cluster using `gsctl`